towa-digital/storyblok/README.md

 ### login

-Login to the Storyblok cli
+Login to the Storyblok cli.
+Will prompt for login information, optionally pass via options.

 ```sh
 $ storyblok login
 ```

+#### Options

+* `user`: the user/email to log in with
+* `password`: the password to log in with

 ### generate-migration